 Although the different barons would have been the overlords and masters of these military units, their command must have been a privilege exclusive to the king.
-Perhaps the territorial lords were not only in charge of summoning and providing the contingents that made up the great army of the king, but they must have also been responsible for the maintenance of the military service and the inspection of weaponry and equipment.27 Even though the recorded barons must have led their own contingent of knights into the peninsular army, they would have been under the direct command of either a royal comestabulus or their immediate overlord.
-In turn, the regional comestabuli and major overlords (i.e. the counts) must have been commanded by a royal general, such as the chancellor or the magnus capitaneus/comestabulus, and, naturally, the king himself.
+Perhaps the territorial lords were not only in charge of summoning and providing the contingents that made up the great army of the king; they must also have been responsible for ensuring the milites' readiness and inspecting the weaponry and equipment.
+Even though the recorded barons must have led their own contingent of knights into the peninsular army, they would have been under the direct command of either a royal comestabulus or their immediate overlord.
+In turn, the regional comestabuli and major overlords (i.e., the counts) must have been commanded by a royal general, such as the chancellor or the magnus capitaneus/comestabulus, and, naturally, the king himself.

-This could have also been a contingent solution for the kingdom's military control, constructed upon both the old Lombard concept of personal armed obligation and the newly introduced concept of feudum.
-This does not signify by any means that the South Italian feuda were units of military service; instead, the feudum was a unit of institutional and conditional tenancy, the building block of an economic structure that allowed for both the delimitation of the object held (e.g. a piece of land, a town, or a mill) and its use in individual transactions and military administration.
+This could have also been an ad hoc solution for the kingdom's military control, constructed upon both the old Lombard concept of personal armed obligation and the newly introduced concept of feudum.
+It does not signify by any means that the South Italian feuda were units of military service; rather, the feudum was a unit of institutional and conditional tenancy, the building block of an economic structure that allowed for both the delimitation of the object held (e.g., a piece of land, a town, or a mill) and its use in individual transactions and military administration.
 The structure of the Quaternus magne expeditionis reveals two overlapping systems: a military layer above an economic one.
 Just as feudum provided a basic reference to the royal court for the computing and demand of the military levy, other social actors employed these tenancy units for different economic and political activities.